PMArkive/wishmaker-calc/README.md

 4. Edit `jirachi.lua` where it says `EDIT THESE VALUES` with the information the website gave you
 5. Calculate your save delay [using the guide below](#calculating-your-save-delay)
 6. Load up your save and lua script in an emulator (vba-rr)
-7. Save your game when website's given time appears
+7. Save your game when website's given time appears, subtracting your save delay
+   - For example, if your save delay is 00:00:01:00 and the site told you to save at 02:23:45:00, then you'll want to save at 02:23:44:00
 8. After saving the game, Validate your seed [using the guide below](#validating-your-seed)

 ## Calculating your save delay